-Social media, or more broadly media that enable long distance communication through platforms across a large breadth of users, upends the old school model.
+Social media, or more broadly media that enables long-distance communication through platforms across a large breadth of users, upends the old-school model.
 It will likely replace it completely.
-Social media and Internet-based social connections are great for capitalism in that it provides a more efficient means of communication and for the best ideas to get support.
+Social media and internet-based social connections are great for capitalism in that they provide a more efficient means of communication and for the best ideas to get support.

-As an example, in the past Angels were people you had to meet through accountants and lawyers and who were difficult to connect with.
+As an example, in the past, angel investors were people you had to meet through accountants and lawyers and who were difficult to connect with.
 They, of course, came with biases and would only connect with certain people.
 Now, they are more likely to be collected into online angel syndicates that will respond to online pitches.
 No handshakes.
 No introductions.
-And fewer biases.
-The only people who lose are people for whom the old system worked well for them.
-Folks high on the extroversion scale will continue to have an advantage, however the power won’t be so absolute.
+Fewer biases.
+The only people who lose are people for whom the old system worked well.
+Folks high on the extroversion scale will continue to have an advantage; however, the power won’t be so absolute.

 Similarly, equity crowdfunding offers great potential for entrepreneurs to acquire the capital they need to launch their enterprise.
-As with the angel syndicates discussed above, collections of people whom one accesses via the Internet are likely to value ideas more based on their merit than on the presentation skills of the entrepreneur in a one-to-one framework.
-Those one-to-one skills will still be required.
-However, currently, those one-to-one presentation skills are predominate in importance and a lack of those skills can cut off the entrepreneur from funding even when the idea has great potential.
+As with the angel syndicates discussed above, collections of people whom one accesses via the internet are likely to value ideas more based on their merit than on the presentation skills of the entrepreneur in a one-on-one framework.
+Those one-on-one skills will still be required.
+However, currently, those one-on-one presentation skills are predominate in importance, and a lack of those skills can cut off the entrepreneur from funding even when the idea has great potential.

-There is continued value in rewards crowdfunding as seen with Kickstarter and Indiegogo and many smaller examples.
+There is continued value in reward crowdfunding as seen with Kickstarter, Indiegogo, and many smaller examples.
 There won’t be enormous wealth to be obtained.
-However, there is enough capital and input and guidance for the entrepreneur to establish an idea, test the waters, and build a customer-focused enterprise from the beginning.
-In essence, reward crowdfunding has all one needs to get the ball rolling.
+However, there is enough capital, input, and guidance for the entrepreneur to establish an idea, test the waters, and build a customer-focused enterprise from the beginning.
+In essence, reward crowdfunding has all someone needs to get the ball rolling.

 - Wasserman Noam.
 The Founder’s Dilemmas: Anticipating and Avoiding the Pitfalls That Can Sink a Startup.
 Princeton University Press.
 March 25, 2012, p.
 47.